 This section is non-normative.

-The VISSv3 access control model is inspired by the concepts of OAuth2.0 [[RFC6749]], but some deviations exist as is described in the following chapters.
+The VISSv3 access control model is inspired by OAuth2.0 [[RFC6749]], but includes some deviations, which are described in the following chapters.

 The abstract protocol flow illustrated in the figure below describes the interaction between the four actors.